 Normally, if the rental business as a whole incurs a loss overall then the news is not so good.
 Under the property income rules, losses are usually carried forward for tax purposes and set against the first available profits from that same property business.
 If you cease letting properties the losses will be lost, even if you start letting again at a later date.
 There is no terminal loss relief under the property income rules.

-There are special rules for mortgage interest incurred after 6th April 2017 as the element which is not allowed in full will not be added to the loss.
-Instead the basic rate tax credit relief unused will be carried forward.
+There are special rules for mortgage interest incurred on residential property (apart from furnished holiday lets) as the finance costs are not added to the loss.
+Instead, the finance costs unused will be carried forward.